April 28, 2026 • 7 min read

 - Is it safe enough to trust with a full iPhone photo library?

 If you want the broader head-to-head version, read this first: Swipewipe vs PicSwipe.
+If you are comparing several cleanup apps, use this broader checklist too: Best photo cleaner app for iPhone.

 What Swipewipe's official sources say